jamesmccarty/research-wiki/wiki/Argon.markdown

 During this 100 ps simulation, the Argon atoms should melt from the lattice structure and become a liquid.
 The temperature should equilibrate to 94.4 K and the potential energy should reach a stable equilibrium.
 To check the temperature and energy, we can look at the instantaneous quantities in the md_run1.edr file.
 To check the temperature:

 {% highlight git %}
-gmx energy -f md_run1.edr -o temperature.dat -xvg none
+gmx energy -f md_run1.edr -o temperature.xvg -xvg none
 {% endhighlight %}

 Type "8 0" at the prompt to select the temperature and hit enter.
-The temperature.dat file will have the time vs. temperature over the course of the simulation.
+The temperature.xvg file will have the time vs. temperature over the course of the simulation.
 You can plot this with any plotting tool.
 For example, in xmgrace:

 {% highlight git %}
 xmgrace temperature.dat